top of page

 If we intentionally set the forest on fire, capable birds like brown falcons and kites follow suit, using burning sticks to spread fire and hunt fleeing prey.

 If we had the power of speech, it could affect our animals, too.
-Torah tells us that Bilaam's donkey spoke his language.
-Yes, you read that right.
-You might think this is a made-up story but based on the law of "Cause & Effect", it's possible.
-Because Bilaam had an "Extraordinary" power of speech, his donkey was affected and was able to speak his language.
-The angel opened its mouth, but it did not give the donkey the power of speech that Bilaam did.
+The Torah tells us that Bilaam's donkey spoke his language.
+You might think this is a made-up story, but based on the law of 'Cause and Effect,' it is possible.
+Because Bilaam had an 'extraordinary' power of speech, his donkey was affected and followed suit, allowing it to speak his language.
+The angel opened the donkey's mouth but did not give the donkey the power of speech that Bilaam did.

 If we do evil or commit sins, our animals will be affected and carry our sins.
 That's why, Pharaoh's horse and his army's horses were also killed when they followed the Jewish nation into the sea.
 If humans do evil or commit sins, their belongings may also be affected or carry their sins.
 And that is why the Creator instructs us to bring our kosher animals and sacrifice them to free us from our sins.
 With that said, if you experience a financial loss, consider it a sacrifice, and therefore, you should not stress yourself over it.
 Torah tells us that Korah's belongings were also taken by the earth when he sinned.
 This is an indicator that his belongings were also affected by the law of "Cause & Effect."